kubernetes-sigs/sig-storage-local-static-provisioner/docs/provisioner.md

 # local-volume-provisioner

-`quay.io/external-storage/local-volume-provisioner:1.0.0`

-local-volume-provisioner is an out-of-tree static provisioner for the local volume plugin, which is a 1.7 & 1.8 alpha feature.
+local-volume-provisioner is an out-of-tree static provisioner for the Kubernetes [local volume](https://kubernetes.io/docs/concepts/storage/volumes/#local), which is GA feature since 1.14.

 It runs on each node in the cluster and monitors specified directories to look for new local file-based volumes.
 The volumes can be a mount point or a directory in